View Irene Rees's Notice on derbyshiretimes.co.uk and share memories

 Mrs Irene Rees

-(née Adkin) Hasland Mrs Irene Rees of Hasland has passed away at his daughters home, aged 83 years.
+(née Adkin) Hasland Mrs Irene Rees of Hasland has passed away at her daughters home, aged 83 years.

 Born in Darley Dale, Irene has been a lifelong local resident, she lived at Hepthorne Lane since marriage.